 Bio / CV

-Cobo is a self-taught photographer who draws inspiration from Surrealism, Film noir and German Expressionism.
-He is also influenced by the experimental cinematography of David Lynch, Stanley Kubrick and David Cronenberg, as well as the work of British Postwar Painters, Francis Bacon and Lucian Freud.
+From the age of seven, Cobo received artistic training from his grandfather in figure drawing.
+He is a self-taught photographer who draws inspiration from Surrealism, Film noir and German Expressionism.
 Repeated visits to The Museo del Prado in Spain with his taxi-driving grandfather and seeing midnight thrillers with his poor and drug-addicted father as a child changed his life.
-Specifically and in particular his father taking him to see the 1982 British live-action/animated musical film, Pink Floyd – The Wall, had a profound and permanent effect on him.

-In 2007 his works were included in "First Look: Masterworks of American Photography" at the Amon Carter Museum of American Art and "Photo Forum" at the Museum of Fine Arts, Houston, curated by Anne Wilkes Tucker.
-In 2010 his works were included in "Hauntology" at the Berkeley Art Museum & Pacific Film Archive, alongside such artists as Francisco de Goya, Francis Bacon and Diane Arbus.
+In 2007 his works were included in "Masters of American Photography" at the Amon Carter Museum of American Art with William Eggleston, Robert Frank and Lee Friedlander.
+In 2010 Cobo's works were included in "Hauntology" at the Berkeley Art Museum and Pacific Film Archive, alongside such artists as Francisco de Goya, Francis Bacon and Diane Arbus.
 The exhibition was curated by Scott Hewicker and Lawrence Rinder.